jarusll/the-logs/index.md

 Couldn't draw Emacs because spent the whole day in Linux.

-Tomorrow I'll push the `My favourite Emacs packages` article.
+Tomorrow I'll push the `My favorite Emacs packages` article.

 I am going to attend the convocation of the Bois.
 Its party time.
 EZ.